bfontaine/advent-of-code/aoc2021/README.md

 # Advent of code 2021

+This year, I’m trying to solve as many problems as I can using AWK.
+I might fallback on Python or another language if needed.

 ## Code-golf’d AWK solutions

 Here are only the solutions that would fit in a tweet (≤280 characters).